Prismik/prismik.github.io/content/projects/swifttracer/index.md

 }
 ```

-Using this is now quite simple; we need a properly formatted JSON with a list of such entities and we're ready to decode it the root decodable container.
+Using this is now quite simple; we need a properly formatted JSON

 ```json
 {